 He noted the lack of women instrumentalists wasn’t unique to jazz; rock and popular music had the same gender disparity.

-The situation hasn’t improved any in other genres, but I’m happy to report that the younger trad bands are rapidly integrating across the gender line.
-A wave of female performers are star instrumentalists, enough of them to create an all-New Orleans supergroup of women who are also vital to other musical projects.
+The situation hasn’t improved in other genres, but I’m happy to report that the younger trad bands are rapidly integrating across the gender line.
+A wave of female performers have become star instrumentalists, enough of them to create an all-New Orleans supergroup of women who remain vital to their own musical projects.

 Chloe Feoranzo has led and played with great trad groups all over the country in the last few years.
 She took her clarinet on tour with Pokey Lafarge and Postmodern Jukebox before finally landing in New Orleans.